 Utah breastfeeding laws

 In Utah, no legislative body can prohibit a woman from breastfeeding in any location she otherwise may rightfully be, regardless of whether her breasts are revealed while nursing.
+Breastfeeding women are also not in violation of any obscene or indecent exposure laws.

 Vermont breastfeeding laws